threefoldtech/rmb-rs/docs/readme.md

 ##### Output requests
 This is created by a client who wants to request make a request to a remote service

+> this message is pushed to `msgbus.system.local` to be picked up by the peer
 ```rust
 #[derive(Serialize, Deserialize, Clone, Debug)]
 pub struct JsonOutgoingRequest {